 Erik Orton is a writer, director and producer based in NYC.
-He is honored to currently serve as Guest Artistic Director for the 2016 Cape Playhouse season.

 Raised primarily in Germany and the suburbs of Washington D.C., he graduated from Brigham Young University with a Bachelor of Arts in Media Music and a minor in Playwrighting.